What is Dyslexia?

 Some people with dyslexia have problems with the spoken language, even after they’ve been around adults with good language models at home and had good instruction in school.
 They sometimes struggle to express themselves clearly or comprehend what others mean.
 Such problems can be difficult to recognize and lead to problems in school, at work and in relationships.

 Not all students with literacy difficulties have dyslexia.
-Formal testing is the only way to determine presence of dyslexia.
+Formal testing is the only way to identify the presence of dyslexia.

 If a student isn’t progressing with supplemental reading instruction, it may be time to test for dyslexia.
-You are encouraged to consider evaluation at Haley’s Hope if kindergarten benchmarks are not met, and always before completion of second grade if problems persist.
+You are encouraged to consider evaluation at Haley’s Hope if benchmarks are not being met.
+No referral is needed, call our office to schedule an appointment.

-This does not mean it’s ever too late to gain skills to read, write and spell more proficiently using the methods taught at Haley’s Hope.
-We’ve helped young children to adults who were holding back from seeking job advancement with fears of being ‘exposed’ as a poor reader or speller.
+It’s never too late to gain skills to read, write and spell more proficiently.
+Using the methods taught at Haley’s Hope, we’ve helped young children to adults navigate the world with dyslexia.

 Dyslexic children can learn,